Sigma Pi Sigma: Honorary members

-Honorary Member is the highest level of membership in Sigma Pi Sigma.
+Honorary member is the highest level of membership in Sigma Pi Sigma.
 Only distinguished physicists and related scientists who have made valuable contributions to physics at the national level are eligible for this honor.
 Local chapters may nominate candidates, but election is only by the National Council.
-Sigma Pi Sigma has elected over a hundred Honorary Members, including Owen Chamberlain, John C. Mather, William D. Phillips, Jocelyn Bell Burnell, Jill Tarter, Carl Wieman, and Robert Ballard.

-Organization and governance
+Governance

-Sigma Pi Sigma is governed by the National Council, which consists of members of the Society of Physics Students (SPS).
-The SPS National Council and its Executive Committee decide the policies of SPS and Sigma Pi Sigma.
-The National Council is made up of 36 members, elected by chapters from one of 18 geographic zones.
-Each Zone represents a section of the country and is represented by a faculty Zone "Councilor" and a student "Associate Councilor".
-Both Councilors and Associate Councilors participate in zone activities and in the annual policy-making meeting of the Council.
-The SPS Executive Committee consists of the Presidents of the Society of Physics Students and Sigma Pi Sigma, the SPS National Office Director, the SPS/Sigma Pi Sigma Historian, an at-large member, a student representative, and the CEO of the American Institute of Physics.
+Sigma Pi Sigma is governed by the national council, which consists of members of the Society of Physics Students (SPS).
+The SPS National Council and its executive committee decide the policies of SPS and Sigma Pi Sigma.
+The National Council is made up of 36 members, elected by chapters from eighteen geographic zones.
+The SPS Executive Committee consists of the presidents of the Society of Physics Students and Sigma Pi Sigma, the SPS National Office Director, the SPS/Sigma Pi Sigma historian, an at-large member, a student representative, and the CEO of the American Institute of Physics.

-The President of Sigma Pi Sigma is elected biennially by Sigma Pi Sigma Chapters from a slate of at least two candidates presented by the National Nominating Committee.
-The term of the President of Sigma Pi Sigma is two years, beginning thirty days after the election is completed or at the beginning of the next annual meeting of the Council or at the beginning of the next meeting of the Executive Committee, whichever occurs first.
-The duties of the President of Sigma Pi Sigma include representing Sigma Pi Sigma to the Executive Committee and the Council and providing liaison, together with the Director of the Society of Physics Students, between Sigma Pi Sigma and the Association of College Honor Societies.

 Chapters

 Sigma Pi Sigma has installed over 575 chapters since its founding.